MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/csv-connector.md

 ## Step 9: Manage search permissions

 - For File Level ACL, select **ACL**.
 - For Item Level ACL, select **Everyone**.
-Also, your .csv file should include two columns, AllowedUsers and AllowedGroups, in the .csv file.
+Also, you should include two columns, AllowedUsers and AllowedGroups, in the .csv file.
 Each row should contain the Azure AD IDs.

 ## Step 10: Choose refresh settings